MicrosoftDocs/azure-docs/articles/connectors/connectors-google-data-security-privacy-policy.md

 # Data security and privacy policies for Google connectors in Azure Logic Apps

 Starting **May 1, 2020**, changes by Google to their [data security and privacy policies](https://www.blog.google/technology/safety-security/project-strobe/) might affect your logic app workflows that use the [Gmail connector](https://docs.microsoft.com/connectors/gmail/).
 If your logic apps use the Gmail connector with a Gmail consumer account (email address that ends with @gmail.com or @googlemail.com), your logic apps can use only specific [Google-approved triggers, actions, and connectors](#approved-connectors).

+> [!NOTE]
-But, if your logic apps use the Gmail connector with a G-Suite business account (email address with a custom domain), your logic apps aren't affected and have no limits on using the Gmail connector.
+> if your logic apps use the Gmail connector with a G-Suite business account (email address with a custom domain), your logic apps aren't affected and have no limits on using the Gmail connector.

 ## Affected logic apps